ekini/dementyev.me/content/posts/aws.md

 2. You reset the root user password via email and get asked for MFA
 3. Now click "Troubleshoot MFA" and choose "Sign in using alternative factors of authentication"
 4. You'll get another link in the email and then get a call to the phone you just entered
-5. The hardware key that was attached as MFA didn't mean anything and now you have full access to the AWS account and can do anything with it.
+5. The hardware key that was attached as MFA didn't mean anything and now you have full access to the AWS account and can do whatever you want with it.

 ### Thoughts